EPFL-Center-for-Imaging/image-analysis-field-guide/src/README.md

 ## 🧑‍🤝‍🧑 Join the community

-Join our *Matrix server* by connecting to [element.epfl.ch](https://element.epfl.ch/#/room/#image_analysis_hub-launchpad:epfl.ch) (EPFL only).
+If you are in EPFL, you can join our *Matrix server* by connecting to [element.epfl.ch](https://element.epfl.ch/#/room/#image_analysis_hub-launchpad:epfl.ch).

 ## 🤝 Contribute

-Please check out our [Contributor's guide](https://github.com/EPFL-Center-for-Imaging/image-analysis-field-guide/blob/main/contribute.md) to learn more about the ways to contribute to our project.
+Read our [Contributor's guide](https://github.com/EPFL-Center-for-Imaging/image-analysis-field-guide/blob/main/CONTRIBUTING.md) to find out more about the different ways you can contribute to our project.

 ## 🖋️ Feedback